Eldur4023/LinuxSCP/README.md

 # LinuxSCP

-A WinSCP-compatible SFTP/SCP/FTP client for Linux, built with Python and PyQt6.
+A WinSCP-Inspired SFTP/SCP/FTP client for Linux, built with Python and PyQt6.

 ![LinuxSCP screenshot](docs/screenshot.png)